 The former silver boomtown of Tombstone is a Mecca for fans of the frontier West.
-Yes, Deadwood has its supporters (and its own critically acclaimed HBO series), but Deadwood is way up in South Dakota, further north than Portland, Maine, and Toronto, Canada.
+Yes, Deadwood has its supporters (and its own HBO series), but Deadwood is way up in South Dakota, further north than Portland, Maine, and Toronto, Canada.
 It's no match for the sun-bleached, cactus-studded, Apache-infested setting that surrounds (or -- sorry Apaches -- surrounded) Tombstone.
 Also unlike Deadwood, Tombstone is easy to reach by car, its approaches unhindered by Winnebago-clogging switchbacks and off-season blizzards.

 If your expectations of the Wild West were formed by watching a screen -- that is, if you're currently alive -- Tombstone satisfies.